De rebus in Oriente mirabilibus: Date

 In favour of an early date, it has been argued that a false letter on the strange and marvellous in an elevated tone—an example of adoxography—fits perfectly into the period of the Second Sophistic (2nd and 3rd centuries).
-Ann Knock concludes that the De rebus was written in Greek "not long after the reigns of Trajan, Hadrian and Pharasmanes—probably towards the end of the second century." Álvaro Ibáñez Chacón dates it slightly later, to the 4th–5th centuries, arguing that it was inspired by the description of Hadrian and Pharasmanes in the Historia Augusta and by the Historias own tendency to literary invention.
+Ann Knock concludes that the De rebus was written in Greek "not long after the reigns of Trajan, Hadrian and Pharasmanes—probably towards the end of the second century." Álvaro Ibáñez Chacón dates it later, to the 4th–5th centuries, arguing that it was inspired by the description of Hadrian and Pharasmanes in the Historia Augusta and by the Historias own tendency to literary invention.

-The terminus ante quem (latest possible date) for the existence of De rebus is the appearance of the names of two rivers, Brixo and Gargarus, otherwise known only from the letter, in the Catholica Probi and the Appendix Probi.
+The terminus ante quem (latest possible date) for the existence of De rebus is the appearance of the names of two rivers, Brixo and Gargarus, in the Catholica Probi and the Appendix Probi.
 These Latin texts were written in the 4th century, but the earliest surviving manuscripts date to the 7th century.
-This indicates that a Latin translation or original existed by the 7th century at the latest.
-All existing Latin versions derive from a single version.
+The river names are otherwise known only from De rebus.
+This indicates that the Latin text existed by the 7th century at the latest.
+All existing Latin versions derive from a single Latin version, either translation or original.
+If Isidore, who died in 636, knew the text, the terminus ante quem is the same.